Llego-250/group_assignment-PL-SQL-Triggles/README.md

 <img width="959" height="504" alt="question3 a" src="https://github.com/user-attachments/assets/15071f46-45a2-4f98-a23a-f54713095e1c" />

 Logic: The trigger checked if the inserted record's status was 'FAILED'.
 If so, it performed a COUNT(*) query on LOGIN_AUDIT for the same user on the current day (TRUNC(SYSTIMESTAMP)).
-Alerting: If the count was
-≥
-3
-, the trigger, operating under PRAGMA AUTONOMOUS_TRANSACTION, inserted a new record into SECURITY_ALERTS and executed an independent COMMIT.
+Alerting: If the count was ≥3, the trigger, operating under PRAGMA AUTONOMOUS_TRANSACTION, inserted a new record into SECURITY_ALERTS and executed an independent COMMIT.
 Optional: A second trigger was outlined to demonstrate how to use UTL_MAIL to send an external email notification whenever a record was inserted into SECURITY_ALERTS.
 <img width="992" height="895" alt="question3 b" src="https://github.com/user-attachments/assets/db56fc38-a32a-492e-a706-65fb9eb42aac" />
 <img width="975" height="695" alt="question3 b1" src="https://github.com/user-attachments/assets/402b419c-34b4-457b-aa92-b44bc2ffccf3" />

-## Question 4:Hospital Management (Bulk Processing)
+## Question 4: Hospital Management (Bulk Processing)
 Overview: The requirement was to design a package for efficient patient management, utilizing collections and bulk processing for high-volume data operations.

 Implementation: